ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 title: What is the AttestationStation?
 lang: en-US
 ---
 The AttestationStation is an **attestation smart contract** deployed on Optimism.
 It enables _anyone_ to make arbitrary attestations about other addresses.
-When multiple entities participate in providing qualitative attestations about actors within a community, an invaluable data library is created for the broader ecosystem. **Ultimately we hope the AttestationStation can serve as an accessible data source for builders creating reputation-based apps.**
+When multiple entities participate in providing qualitative attestations about actors within a community, an invaluable peer to peer (p2p) network is created for the broader ecosystem. **Ultimately we hope the AttestationStation can serve as an accessible data source for builders creating reputation-based apps.**

 <!-- TODO: Add source code link when we have an authoritative source -->

 ## General FAQ

 #### What can attestations be used for?
-The AttestationStation is network of peer to peer (p2p) attestations.
-If multiple entities participate in providing qualitative attestations about actors within a community, an invaluable p2p network of attestations is created for the broader ecosystem.
+As multiple entities participate in providing qualitative attestations about actors within a community to the AttestationStation, an invaluable p2p network of attestations is created for the broader ecosystem.

 ![](../../assets/docs/governance/attestationstation/network.png)